Authentic Rabdi Recipe (Traditional North Indian Sweet Thickened Milk Dessert)

 • Add saffron strands to the pan and give it a mix.

-• Let the milk simmer undisturbed for 1-2 minutes or until a thin layer of malai (milk fat) is formed on top.
+• Let the milk simmer undisturbed for 1-2 minutes or until a thin layer of malai (milk fat) forms on the surface.

 • Using a spatula, move the layer of malai to the side of the pan or mix it back with the milk.

-• Scrape the sides of the pan at regular intervals and keep adding the solidified milk back to the pan.
+• Scrape the sides of the pan at regular intervals, then keep adding the solidified milk back to the pan.

 • Keep scraping the bottom of the pan at regular intervals to avoid scorching.

-• Cook similarly (that is undisturbed for 1-2 minutes and mix the fat layer back) until the milk is reduced to more than half (30-35 minutes).
+• Cook similarly (that is, undisturbed for 1-2 minutes, then mix the fat layer back) until the milk is reduced to more than half (30-35 minutes).

 • Now mix cornstarch with 3 tablespoons of water and make a slurry.